 One established method for studying protein-protein interactions is immunoprecipitation, in which researchers use antibodies to purify a specific protein and capture other physically-associated binding partners in the process.
 However, immunoprecipitation is ineffective at detecting weak or fleeting interactions and offers limited insight into the rates at which molecules bind and separate.

 Dina AbuSamra, a Ph.D. student in Merzaban’s group, tried to counter these deficiencies by developing an immunoprecipitation assay based on surface plasmon resonance (SPR), a technique that can measure molecular interactions in real-time.

 The researchers first prepared SPR sensors with antibodies that efficiently capture known binding partners of E-selectin.
 They then exposed the sensors to flowing solutions of extracts from cells that express this protein followed by purified E-selectin.
 They were then able to accurately measure the speed and durability with which E-selectin binds to two of its target proteins.

 Their results departed notably from prior predictions, which suggested that E-selectin binds and releases its targets quickly.
 However, these studies were conducted under relatively artificial conditions and focused on individual or 'monomeric' molecules of E-selectin, a protein that often pairs off to form 'dimers' (larger assemblies).

-“Our results suggested that these ligands bound monomeric E-selectin transiently, with fast on- and off-rates, but bound dimeric E-selectin with remarkably slow on- and off-rates,” said Merzaban.
+“Our results suggest that these ligands bound monomeric E-selectin transiently, with fast on- and off-rates, but bound dimeric E-selectin with remarkably slow on- and off-rates,” explains Merzaban.
 This indicates a process in which rapid but weak interactions with individual E-selectins initially capture circulating target cells and slow them sufficiently to form more durable connections with E-selectin dimers.

-“Our aim would be to direct the delivery of cells, such as therapeutic stem cells, to sites where they are needed,” she said.
+“Our aim is to direct the delivery of cells, such as therapeutic stem cells, to sites where they are needed,” she says.